jordantoaster/dvc-exemplar/README.md

 - Model, code and data are connected to a single git history via the .dvc files and standard code source control.

+- In a experiment stage, post EDA multiple team members can have a branch per experiment and push artifacts to the file store freely.
+The file store is not human interpretable in any case.
+The key thing that manages data versioning and protection is the .dvc file and the tag associated with a specefic branch if you want to recreate an experiment, which in turns has its own appropriate requirements.txt, code and so on.
+From this you can pull the data using dvc to recreate.

 ## Notes